|

 Our mostly full garbage dumpster was pushed back about four feet during the storm!

-When I got home Sunday afternoon the Town of Torbay announced a tree branch drop off location behind the town hall.
-I cut the branches into shorter lengths and loaded up the truck twice to clear our property of debris.
+When I got home Sunday afternoon the Town of Torbay announced they set up a tree branch drop off location behind the town hall.
+I trimmed the branches into shorter lengths and loaded up the truck twice to clear away our downed tree.

-All in all we fared quite well both personally and as a community.
+All in all we fared quite well from the storm personally and as a community.
 Advanced warning helped a lot as did social media for sharing storm preparation tips with neighbours near and far.
 I used the Shed-Headz Facebook page to help spread tips and other useful information to our followers there.
 Thankfully there were no deaths, injuries or widespread damages.

 Cheers, MIKE